Wambyat/Golang-playing-with-apis/README.md

 # Golang-playing-with-apis
-This is an only repo from when i was trying Go
+This is an old repo from when i was trying Go